nerdylocks/plethora/README.md

 ```

 #### Database Setup
-Create the postgres user for the application (replace [username] with your OS X root username):
+Create the postgres user for the application (replace [username] with your operating system's root username):

 ```
 psql -U [username] -c "create user plethora_db_admin with password 'password';"